 Unwashed mulberries will keep in the fridge for several days in a sealed container.
 If you can't eat them quickly, make some jams or baked goods with them.
 You can also freeze your berries.
 Mulberries don't dry well, however.

-Common Pests and Other Problems for Mulberry Trees
+Common Pests and Other Problems for Red Mulberry Trees

-Boring insects may affect plants grown in the South, but these insects are considered secondary pests.
+Insect borers may affect plants grown in the South, but these insects are considered secondary pests.
 This means they're not likely to attack your tree unless it's already stressed.
-To prevent problems, take proper care of your mulberry tree, avoid wounding it with your mower or trimmer and prune away dead or damaged limbs as soon as you notice them.
+To prevent problems, take proper care of your mulberry tree, avoid wounding it with your mower or trimmer, and prune away dead or damaged limbs as soon as you notice them.

 Like most plants, mulberry trees are susceptible to fungal infections and diseases.
 As is also true of most plants, many of these diseases are avoidable with proper gardening techniques.
 Make sure that you space your trees as recommended to avoid overcrowding and promote adequate airflow.
-Irrigate your trees by pointing water at the base of the trunk rather than the leaves and don't handle your tree when its leaves are wet.
+Irrigate your trees by directing water at ground level rather than the leaves, and don't handle your tree when its leaves are wet.

 Even with good care, mulberry trees can experience a fungal disease called popcorn disease.
-Active in the spring and summer, this fungus causes the berries on the tree to swell up and start to look like popcorn.
+Active in spring and summer, this fungus causes the berries on the tree to swell up and start to look like popcorn.
 Affected berries will fall from the tree, and you should dispose of them promptly to ensure the fungus doesn't hang around to affect next year's crop.
-Spray the entire tree with a copper fungicide to save whatever berries you can.
+Unless your tree's height makes spraying impossible, spray the entire tree with a copper fungicide to save whatever berries you can.

 Mulberry trees are also susceptible to witch's broom.
 This disease has several possible causes but no known cure.
 The problem manifests as a dense bundle of twigs and sticks balled up in the tree's branches.
 The only way to fix the problem is to prune out the unsightly twig clusters as needed.